jfpaliga/CVD-predictor/README.md

 ### Content

 #### Exploratory Data Analysis Notebook
-* The code for the histogram/QQ plots and PPS score heatmaps were taken from the Code Institute "Churnometer" walkthrough project.
+* The code for the histogram/QQ plots were taken from the Code Institute "Churnometer" walkthrough project.
+* The code for the PPS heatmap function was taken from the Code Institute "Exploratory Data Analysis Tools" module.

 #### Data Cleaning Notebook
 * The custom function for checking the effect of data cleaning on distribution was taken from the Code Institute "Data Analytics Packages - ML: feature-engine" module.